-- (a) The provisions of this division shall apply to all Contracts, as defined in section 3-421, entered into by the City or Incentive Agency.
-Federal or state requirements for minority or women business enterprise participation or disadvantaged business enterprise participation shall supersede this division when required by law or federal or state contract. - (b) Each department director and Incentive Agency head is responsible for using good faith efforts to achieve the City-wide MBE and WBE goals set forth in section 3-427. - (c) Each Contractor or Developer with whom the City or an Incentive Agency enters into a Contract for which goals have been set shall either: - (1) Meet or exceed the Goals set for that Contract; or - (2) Make and provide evidence of good faith efforts to achieve the goals and request a waiver of the Contract Goals, which waiver shall be granted in the event the Contractor or Developer shall have made a good faith effort to meet or exceed the Goals.
+- (a) The provisions of this division shall apply to all contracts, as defined in section 3-421, entered into by the city or incentive agency.
+Federal or state requirements for minority or women business enterprise participation or disadvantaged business enterprise participation shall supersede this article when required by law or federal or state contract. - (b) Each department director and agency head is responsible for using good faith efforts to achieve the city-wide MBE and WBE goals set forth in section 3-429. - (c) Each person with whom the city or an agency enters into a contract for which goals have been set shall either: - (1) Meet or exceed the goals set for that contract; or - (2) Make and provide evidence of good faith efforts to achieve the goals and request a waiver of the contract goals.